 About the Author

-Jill Stowell’s passion for changing the lives of children and adults with dyslexia and other learning challenges led her from a small private practice to founder and executive director of Stowell Learning Centers for over 35 years; two time #1 Bestselling Author; program developer; and trainer and consultant for the national Fix Learning Skills network of centers for correcting learning and attention challenges.
+Jill Stowell’s passion for changing the lives of children and adults with dyslexia and other learning challenges led her from a small private practice to founder and executive director of Stowell Learning Centers for over 35 years; three-time #1 Bestselling Author; program developer; and trainer and consultant for the national Fix Learning Skills network of centers for correcting learning and attention challenges.

 Jill holds California teaching credentials in elementary education and learning handicaps, an MS degree in Education, a California Resource Specialist Certificate, and the Dyslexia Remediation Specialist Certification.
 She taught seven years in public school in mainstream, gifted, bilingual, and special education programs prior to opening the learning center.